nautobot/nautobot-app-circuit-maintenance/README.md

 - Source ID: Identifier (i.e. email address) to use to authenticate.
 - Password: password to authenticate.
-- URL: URL to reach the Notification Source.
+- URL: URL to reach the Notification Source (i.e. `imap://imap.gmail.com:993`)
-- Server Type: Type of Notification Source integration (See note below)
 - Providers: The Provider(s) that this Notification Source applies to.

-> Note: Currently only IMAP email box integration is supported as Server Type.
+> Note: Currently only IMAP email box integration is supported as URL scheme.
 Gmail example: [How to setup Gmail with App Passwords](https://support.google.com/accounts/answer/185833)

 ### 3. Run Handle Notifications Job